 For health and well being, Finance Minister has allocated Rs.
 1200 crore for the flagship programme of the National Health Policy 2017.
-This programme is launched to cover 10 crore poor and vulnerable families.
+This programme is launched to cover 10 crores poor and vulnerable, families.
 This amount will also cover 1.5 lakh health and wellness centres which will provide essential drugs and diagnostics services.

-The government will also provide ₹600 crore for nutritional support to all TB patients, considering this to be the most harmful disease prevalent in the country.
+The government will also provide ₹600 crores for nutritional support to all TB patients, considering this to be the most harmful disease prevalent in the country.

-A very remarkable initiative by government in the field of medicine education is by promising to open 24 new medical colleges by upgrading district hospitals in the country, to allocate at least one medical college for three parliamentary constituencies.
+A very remarkable initiative by the government in the field of medical education is by promising to open 24 new medical colleges by upgrading district hospitals in the country, to allocate at least one medical college for three parliamentary constituencies.

-Allocation on National Social Assistance Programme this year has been kept at ₹9,975 crore.
+Allocation on National Social Assistance Programme this year has been kept at ₹9,975 crores.

-Government is planning to move gradually from blackboard to digital board.
-It is planning to initiate integrated B.Ed programme for teachers.
+The government is planning to move gradually from blackboard to digital boards.
+It is planning to initiate an integrated B.Ed programme for teachers.